Home/ Blog/ Insurance Education/

 80.png

-When Can I Change My Medicare Advantage Plan?
+When can I change my Medicare Advantage plan?

-Each year, those on Medicare have two opportunities to change their plans.
-The first, known as the Annual Election Period (AEP), runs annually from October 15 – December 7.
-AEP is a time for anyone on Medicare to make changes to their plans.
-During this time, any changes can be made and your last coverage choices go into effect January 1.
+The first, known as the Annual Enrollment Period (AEP), runs annually from October 15 – December 7.
+During AEP, anyone on Medicare can make changes to their plans.
+Any changes can be made and your coverage choices go into effect on January 1.

 A senior man reaches into his medicine cabinet for his prescription-1.png